-(EFFINGHAM, IL) – Each year, 1.2 million Americans will suffer a cardiac emergency.
+(O’FALLON, IL) – Each year, 1.2 million Americans will suffer a cardiac emergency.
 About one third of these patients will die before they reach the hospital for one critical reason: A delay in receiving crucial medical treatment.
-February is heart month, and the physicians and colleagues of the Prairie Heart Institute of Illinois network of community hospitals are working to reduce this statistic and improve heart health awareness by letting patients know: ‘It’s About Time – Always Dial, Never Drive’.
+February is heart month, and the physicians and colleagues of the Prairie Heart Institute of Illinois network of community hospitals are working to reduce this statistic and improve heart health awareness by letting patients know: “It’s About Time – Always Dial, Never Drive.”

 When it comes to heart health, every second counts.
 By dialing 911, you can begin to receive diagnosis and treatment while traveling to the hospital and ensure top heart experts are informed of your specific condition and ready for your arrival.
 Saving this time can mean the difference between a treatable condition and irreversible heart damage – and even between life or death.

-Patients in the Effingham area have access to the highest quality heart care right in their own community hospital, through Prairie Heart Institute’s network.
+Patients in the southern Illinois region have access to the highest quality heart care right in their own community hospitals, thanks to Prairie Heart Institute’s network of community hospitals at HSHS St. Elizabeth’s Hospital in O'Fallon, HSHS St. Joseph’s Hospital in Breese, HSHS Holy Family Hospital in Greenville, and HSHS St. Joseph’s Hospital in Highland.
 Prairie Heart Institute, a nationally recognized leader in heart care, connects hospitals and emergency responders to accelerate care when it matters most.
 Hospitals participating in the network put in place the top protocols to promote rapid treatment for heart attack patients, allowing them to provide the fastest and highest level of heart care in their area.